Julio Jones could be done in Atlanta after phone call with Shannon Sharpe was aired live

 The 32-year-old requested a trade from the Falcons several months ago and the team agreed it would listen to offers, according to NFL Network.
 In April, just before the NFL draft, General Manager Terry Fontenot acknowledged the team’s roster constraints demanded it at least entertain discussions of moving any of its players.

-“We have to listen,” Fontenot said at the time, “because we knew when we stepped into this, we were going to have to make some tough decisions because it’s just the reality of it, that’s where we are with the salary cap.”
+“We have to listen,” Fontenot said at the time, “because we knew when we stepped into this, we were going to have to make some tough decisions because it’s just the reality of it.
+That’s where we are with the salary cap.”

-The Falcons went 4-12 last season and then used the No. 4 overall draft pick on Florida tight end Kyle Pitts, an especially gifted pass-catcher.
-The team also has wide receiver Calvin Ridley, a 26-year-old former first-round pick who came into his own in 2020.
+The Falcons went 4-12 last season and then used the No. 4 draft pick on Florida tight end Kyle Pitts, a gifted pass-catcher.
+The team also has wide receiver Calvin Ridley, a 26-year-old first-round pick in 2018 who came into his own in 2020.

-To sign all of their draft picks, the Falcons will need approximately $13 million in cap space, but the team is under the NFL’s limit by just $410,000 (per Over the Cap).
+To sign all of their draft picks, the Falcons will need approximately $13 million in salary cap space, but the team is under the NFL’s limit by just $410,000 (per Over the Cap).
 Trading Jones for draft-pick compensation after June 1 would free up $15.3 million in cap space for Atlanta, which in 2019 signed him to a three-year, $66 million contract extension that runs through 2023.

 A team that traded for him would be taking on his $15.3 million in guaranteed salary this season plus $2 million in guarantees for 2022.
 Only 11 teams have the space to immediately absorb Jones without releasing other players or restructuring contracts.
 Of that group, organizations that appear to have the kind of win-now mind-set that might make Jones particularly attractive include the Cleveland Browns, Indianapolis Colts, Los Angeles Chargers, New England Patriots, San Francisco 49ers and Washington Football Team.